jeromeguillaume/kong-plugin-azure-log-analytics/README.md

 ## Data privacy
 You can configure the plugin to avoid sending private data, private key, etc.
-Let's consider the Consumer calls an API via Kong with an `apikey` HTTP header
+Let's consider a Consumer calling an API via Kong with an `apikey` HTTP header.
 1) Open the plugins page on Kong Enterprise or Konnect
 2) Edit the `azure-log-analytics` plugin
 3) Set a new property in `Custom Fields By Lua` with value `request.headers.apikey`